System Admin & Mainte

 |COURSEWORK||Installation and configuration of software 2||10|

 |CLASS TEST||Class test 1||15|

 Teaching and Learning Strategy

-Formal lectures covering theory and demonstrating practical topics.
+Formal lectures covering theory.

 - Literacy - Proficiency in reading and writing through a variety of media

 - Computer Literacy - Proficiency in using a varied range of computer software

 - Self-Management - Able to work unsupervised in an efficient, punctual and structured manner.
 To examine the outcomes of tasks and events, and judge levels of quality and importance

 - Exploring - Able to investigate, research and consider alternatives

 - Information retrieval - Able to access different and multiple sources of information